Virtual Book Launch: Black Bottom Saints by Alice Randall

 Location: online via Zoom

-Fee: FREE, registration details to come
+Fee: FREE, registration HERE

 To purchase the book: Bunch of Grapes (50 signed bookplates available!).